- Council services

 The Family Support Service delivers case management parenting support for families via the Integrated Family Services (IFS) program.
 This program matches families with children zero to 17 years with an experienced Family Support Worker.

-Family Support Workers can work with families for approximately six to nine months on family goals, and are guided at all times by the best interests of children.
+Family Support Workers can work with families for approximately three to six months on family goals, and are guided at all times by the best interests of children.

 Eligible families may be allocated a support worker to assist with: